JakubMaleszko/Cipher/readme.md

+# Quck note
-The old cli version is on /oldCliVer directory.
-Files on root of repo is for VS to bulid this cipher app with gui that's made in in wx widgets.
-That's required to link wxwidgets libs before compiling.
-The interface is terrible, but the ciphering method and gui layout is not a point of this project.
-On next I will try using cmake for easier building on other machines.
-But now i gave a compiled version for windows in releses.
+The old CLI version is in the /oldCliVer directory.
+The files at the root of the repository are for Visual Studio to build this cipher app with a GUI made using wxWidgets.
+This is necessary to link the wxWidgets libraries before compilation.
+The interface is terrible, but the focus of this project is not on the ciphering method or GUI layout.
+Next, I will try using CMake for easier building on other machines.
+For now, I've provided a compiled Windows version in the releases folder.
+## Versions
+VS: 2022

+wxWidgets: 3.2.6